tol-is/use-scramble/README.md

 # useScramble

-A lightweight (821 B), high performance, scramble text animation for react websites.
+A lightweight (<1KB), high performance, rect-hook for text animations.

 The hook receives a set of parameteres that allows you to customize the pace, and style of the animation.